marziacutajar/RdfToArangoDBJson/README.md

 The JSON data can be imported into ArangoDB using the [Arangoimport](https://www.arangodb.com/docs/stable/programs-arangoimport-examples-json.html) command-line tool.

-For the Document Approach, the data in the produced file can be imported using a command such as the below:
+For the Basic Approach, the data in the produced file can be imported using a command such as the below:

     arangoimport --file arango_documents_201912150913.json --collection triples --create-collection true --batch-size 1000000000 --server.database database_name